 Indeed, SSI instructors can add their personalised touch or additional exercise to the course, while this is known as “over-teaching” with PADI and prohibited.

 PADI has a strict plan for each section of the course – this one must be respected.
 PADI standards are there for a reason.
 Therefore, the fact that PADI runs their courses in a strict order is not necessarily bad, but it means that if you have troubles with one skill, you can not progress until this skill is completed.

 SSI – The Flexible Teaching Plan

 SSI will allow you to continue the dive or pool session, move on and come back to it when you’ll be feeling more confident.
 This can be later during the day, or even the next day of your course.
 SSI allows their divers to learn at their own pace, as long as all skills are completed by the end of the course they will pass.

 This may be the major difference between SSI and PADI, regarding the teaching methods.

 Training material costs: Paper Manual or Online Learning?
 PADI or SSI?

 Both agencies offer e-learning options as well as printed manual.

-Last time I checked on PADI website, the price for the PADI eLearning course was 202 $ US if I say that I was living in Indonesian or Australia, 148 Euros when I choose France as my country.
-Here in Bali, the price for the manual itself including the PIC is around 100$ US, depending on each course.
+Last time I checked on PADI website, the price for the PADI eLearning course was 202 USD if I say that I was living in Indonesian or Australia.
+It was 148 Euros when I chose France as my home country.
+Here in Bali, the price for the manual itself including the PIC is around 100 USD, depending on the course.

 With SSI you can choose to either borrow or purchase your manuals.
 In other words, you don’t have to buy the materials, if you want to use ours during the course and give it back at the end of it, that’s great!